apache/arrow-site/_posts/2022-11-30-querying-parquet-with-millisecond-latency-part-2.md

 ## Introduction

-In the previous installment, we explained the high level structure of parquet files are structured, in this part we explain the various techniques needed to decode
+In [Part 1]({% post_url 2022-11-30-querying-parquet-with-millisecond-latency-part-1 %}) of this series, we reviewed how Parquet files are structured, and in this part explain commonly implemented decode optimizations as well as projection pushdown.

 # Optimizing Queries